grd/FreePDM/pkg/skeleton/README.md

 - [ ] Adding an owner, checker, approver
 - [ ] Dealing with the history of the parts (this can be dealth with the meta-data DB)
 - [ ] Dealing with the -four- assembly types.
 I am sure that they all have their own quirks
-- [ ] Copying files (incl. it's dependencies.
+- [ ] Copying files (incl. its dependencies.
 Everything below and drawings, all optional)
 - [ ] Storing and reading versions and releases
 - [ ] Dealing with states (temporary ones, before putting into a release), again in the data DB
 - [ ] Dealing with checkin and checkout